 Enabling Flash for Chrome on Windows or MacOS 10

 If you encounter the Wdesk Alert screen, you can quickly add a flash exception for Wdesk.
 This will allow you to use Wdesk normally in the future.
-To do this, click the green Security button in the address bar of your browser.
-This button may also appear as a green padlock.
+To do this, click the green Security button in the address bar of your browser and then click the Site Settings button at the bottom of the menu.
+The Security button may also appear as a green padlock.

 In the settings menu that appears, find the Flash setting.
-Using the drop-down to the right, change the setting to Always allow on this site to create an exception for Wdesk.
+Using the drop-down to the right, change the setting to Allow to create an exception for Wdesk.
 You may close the settings menu after changing your Flash setting.

 You can also create an exception for Flash through Chrome’s content settings.
 In the address bar, enter chrome://settings/content and press enter.
 This will open your content settings for Chrome.

-In the content settings, scroll down to the section titled Flash and click the Manage exceptions… button.
+In the content settings, scroll down to the Flash option and click it to enter your Flash settings.

 Enabling Flash for Firefox on Windows or MacOS 10

 To enable Flash for Chrome on either Windows or MacOS 10, first open the Tools menu and click Add-ons.
 In Windows, you can find this menu here:

 In MacOS 10, you can find this menu here: